Alessandroblas/AZ900/README.md

 ## Network Security

-**Azure Firewall** is a managed, cloud-based network security service that helps protect resources in your Azure virtual networks.
+**Azure Firewall** is a managed, cloud-based, intelligent network security service that helps protect resources in your Azure virtual networks.
 Azure Firewall is a stateful firewall.

 A stateful firewall analyzes the complete context of a network connection, not just an individual packet of network traffic.
 Azure Firewall features high availability and unrestricted cloud scalability.
 The service is integrated with Azure Monitor to enable logging and analytics.

-A **Network security group** enables you to filter network traffic to and from Azure resources within an Azure virtual network.
+A **Network security group (NSG)** enables you to filter network traffic to and from Azure resources within an Azure virtual network.
 You can think of NSGs like an internal firewall.
 An NSG can contain multiple inbound and outbound security rules that enable you to filter traffic to and from resources by source and destination IP address, port, and protocol.

 <details>
     <summary>
 Check your knowledge
     </summary>

 1. An attacker can bring down your website by sending a large volume of network traffic to your servers.
 Which Azure service can help Tailwind Traders protect its App Service instance from this kind of attack?

 - Azure Firewall